-The Sustainable Oceans Conference is an annual student-run conference led by the Master of Marine Management students of the Marine Affairs Program (MAP) at Dalhousie University.
-It is the only student-led conference of its kind in Atlantic Canada, and is being held for the 7th consecutive year.
+The Sustainable Oceans Conference is a free public event that brings together an audience of students, faculty, members of the marine management community, and the general public.
+This conference is supported by the Sobey Fund for Oceans and is organized annually by the students of the Marine Affairs Program at Dalhousie University.
+It is the only student-led conference of its kind in Atlantic Canada, and is being held for the 8th consecutive year.

-This year’s conference will take place on Saturday, September 22, 2018 from 11:00am to 6:30pm with a reception to follow, and Sunday, September 23, 2018 from11:00am to 3:30pm.
-Registration will begin at 10:30 am on both days.
-The conference will be held in the McInnes room on the 2nd floor of the Dalhousie Student Union building at 6136 University Ave.
+The Sustainable Oceans Conference 2019 will take place on Friday September 27, 2019 from 6:30pm – 9:30pm, and Saturday September 28, 2019 from 9:00am – 5:30pm.
+The conference will be held in the McInnes Room on the second floor of the Dalhousie Student Union Building at 6136 University Avenue.

-The organizers of the 2018 Sustainable Oceans Conference acknowledge that we are in Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq People.
+The organizers of the 2019 Sustainable Oceans Conference acknowledge that we are in Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq People.